Luzaks/tiltzin-api/README.md

 1.- For starting the web-server `rails s -p 3001`

-2.- For installing dependencies `rails console`
+2.- For installing dependencies `bundle install`

 3.- For running tests `rspec`

+4.- For running the console `rails console`

 For running the app in the development mode after following the steps number 1.<br />
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.